This section provides a brief overview of existing glossaries and multilingual "thesaurus" at European level.

 IATE (InterActive Terminology for Europe) is a multilingual term database used for translations within the European institutions.

 It consists of a search engine for expressions and phrases used in all areas of European Union activity.
 It requires rather professional knowledge of the target language in order to be used properly.
 It is a very useful tool for professional translators while not being wholly suitable for the general public, judicial authorities or legal professionals.
 Therefore, the translations of expressions and phrases are entered by the translators themselves to create new references or supplement existing ones.
 Suggestions for translations are provided for several, but not in all, official languages of the European Union.

 Access to this database is free of charge.

 Dictionary of synonyms

 EUROVOC is a multilingual thesaurus (compilation of comparative multilingual vocabulary) covering the fields in which the European Union is active.
 It provides a means of indexing the documents in the documentation systems of the European institutions and of their users.

-This thesaurus exists in 22 official languages of the European Union (except Irish) as well as Croatian.
+This thesaurus exists in 23 official languages of the European Union.

 This page is maintained by the European Commission.
 The information on this page does not necessarily reflect the official position of the European Commission.
 The Commission accepts no responsibility or liability whatsoever with regard to any information or data contained or referred to in this document.
 Please refer to the legal notice with regard to copyright rules for European pages.